 - 3.41 The Commissioner has a statutory duty to produce and publish an Annual Report which details performance for the previous year against the objectives and performance measures set in the Annual Policing Plan.
 Financial performance against the revenue budget, capital programme and levels of reserves is reported regularly through the Police Accountability Forum.
 The Annual Report and financial performance papers are published on the OPCC website. - 3.42 The OPCCN continued to receive an annual award for meeting its statutory requirements on openness and transparency.
 The OPCC Transparency Quality Mark was previously issued by CoPaCC and assessed compliance with the Specified Information Order for Elected Local Policing Bodies.
 The OPCCN received a 'highly commended' award for the first time in 2020-21.
 Following on from this last award CoPaCC announced they would no longer be conducting their assessment process.
 The OPCCN has now planned an internal audit to ensure continued compliance in this area for 2021/22 which will include the additional requirements set out in the amended Specified Information Order published in May 2021 which was a recommendation from the governments PCC Stage One review.
-From 2023, OPCCN has arranged for the Norfolk Independent Advisory Group (IAG) to take on the role of independent assessment to ensure the OPCCN maintains compliance with the Specified Information Order and work is currently underway on developing policies and procedures for this new process.

-3.43 The Audit Committee has overseen the full programme of internal and external audit activity.
+From 2022/2023, OPCCN has arranged for the Norfolk Independent Advisory Group (IAG) to take on the role of independent assessment to ensure the OPCCN maintains compliance with the Specified Information Order and the IAG have completed one assessment which is available on the OPCCN website. - 3.43 The Audit Committee has overseen the full programme of internal and external audit activity.
 See paras 4.20 to 4.22.